Kraken's Jared McCann: Pockets helper in win

-McCann registered an assist, four shots on goal, two blocked shots and two PIM in Thursday's 4-1 win over the Ducks.
+McCann registered an assist, two shots on goal, four hits and a plus-2 rating in Tuesday's 5-2 win over the Canucks.

-McCann set up Matty Beniers' first-period marker.
-While he's been a prolific goal-scorer this season, McCann is also up to 25 assists on the year, including six over his last seven games.
-The 26-year-old has 60 points, 180 shots, 54 hits and a plus-11 rating through 71 appearances.
+McCann won a board battle and set up Matty Beniers' long-range snipe into an empty net.
+Over his last 10 games, McCann has an excellent four goals, seven assists and 38 shots on net.
+The 26-year-old continues to enjoy a career year, in which he's produced 37 tallies, 26 helpers, 190 shots, 62 hits and a plus-14 rating through 74 outings.

 More News